fundamelon/Graph128/README.md

 - This will open up the function editor.
 Navigate to the gigantic “OK” button in the corner.

-- Look at graphs!
-Fun!
+- Look at the graph!

 ##### To create an equation from scratch:

   - Follow the first step above. (psst: turn it on)

   - Select “Create Graph” in the main menu.

   - Click the elements you want to add to the equation.

     - If you make a mistake, the “del” button will delete ONE character at a time from the end (like a backspace)